ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio03/detailed-description.md

 The Tracelet has to be oriented with the M12 connector towards vehicle back (Cab B).

 ![Lyve Tracelet]({{ '/user-docs/images/lyve/SIO02_montage_orientierung.png' | relative_url }})

+(Picture shows SIO02 but is also valid for SIO03 - mounting is identical)